 In the next portion of the movement it is very important to execute the movement with power.
 You want to use your glutes and quads and explode the weight off of the floor.
 You want to think of the movement more as a push than a pull movement.
 Your lower body muscles should be doing the work, not your arms and traps.

-The stiff-leg deadlift is a little trickier when compared to its cousin the deadlift.
+The stiff-legged deadlift is a little trickier when compared to its cousin the deadlift.
 You want to begin by having a shoulder width stance over the bar.
 You want to have your feet straight ahead or even angled out to the sides slightly.
 You can experiment a little bit to see what works and feels best for you.

 By finding a foot position that keeps you stable you will be able to use heavier weights.
 Make sure your feet stay flat on the floor at all times.